ev2900/OpenSearch_kNN_Vector_Search/README.md

 ## 3. Create an OpenSearch index

+Make an API call to the OpenSearch domain to create an OpenSearch index named ```nlp_pqa``` with 3 fields.
+These fields include

+1. question_vector
+2. question
+3. answer

+The data type of the ```question_vector``` field is ```knn_vector```

 ## 4. Load data into the index

+Make API calls to the OpenSearch domain to load the data (plain text and vector representation) into the OpenSearch index that was just created.

 ## 5. Convert user input/search into a vector

+Tokenize and convert the user input / search of *does this work with xbox?* into a vector.
+The vector representation of this search will be used in the next step

+Input: ```query_raw_sentences = ['does this work with xbox?']```
+Ouput: ```search_vector```

 ## 6. Search OpenSearch using the vector representation of the user input/search

+Make an API call to the OpenSearch domain to run the run the search *does this work with xbox* by passing the vector-ized version of the search to OpenSearch.
+Print the top results to the console